T wave Overview

 Right Ventricular Hypertrophy

-Pulmonary embolism may also produce T-wave inversion in lead III as part of the SI QIII TIII pattern (S wave in lead I, Q wave in lead III, T-wave inversion in lead III).
+- Pulmonary embolism may also produce T-wave inversion in lead III as part of the SI QIII TIII pattern

-Events causing a sudden rise in ICP (e.g. subarachnoid haemorrhage) produce widespread deep T-wave inversions with a bizarre morphology.
+- Events causing a sudden rise in intracranial pressure (e.g. subarachnoid haemorrhage) produce widespread deep T-wave inversions with a bizarre morphology.

 Biphasic T waves